Finn M. W. Caspersen: Early life and education

-Business career
+Career

 In 1972, Caspersen joined the legal department at Beneficial Corporation, a large American consumer finance firm.
 Four years later, he was named the firm's chief executive officer.
 Beneficial had been established in 1914 in Elizabeth, New Jersey, by Clarence Hodson.
 Caspersen's father, Olaus, joined Beneficial in 1920 and served as Hodson's secretary for several years.
 In 1929, Hodson and Caspersen reorganized the firm as Beneficial Finance Corporation and transformed it into one of the largest consumer loan providers in the United States.
 Freda Caspersen was one of the company's directors.

 Under the younger Caspersen's leadership, Beneficial expanded into credit finance and offered credit cards through its People's Bank and Trust subsidiary.
 It purchased Parliament Leasing in 1977, and First Texas Financial Corp., a savings and loan firm, in 1978.
 In 1977, Beneficial entered the reinsurance business through subsidiaries, but these endeavors led to significant financial losses in the 1980s.
 Beneficial later downsized its reinsurance holdings and restructured to emphasize its second mortgage business.
 According to Charles "Sandy" Hance, former senior vice president and general counsel of Beneficial, Caspersen was a "pioneer in second mortgages, which later evolved into home equity loans", and that he "saw this trend developing at a very early stage".

 Caspersen purchased Harbour Island in Tampa, Florida, from a Beneficial subsidiary in 1979, and in 1983 began to re-develop the island into an upscale residential and commercial development similar to the Inner Harbor in Baltimore, Maryland.
 Beneficial purchased the 177-acre man-made island, formerly known as Seddon Island.
 Before it was developed, local newspapers described the Harbour Island as "an industrial wasteland inhabited by wild pigs" and the only structures as rusted railroad tracks and an unused phosphate facility.
 When the first phases were complete, the island opened with events hosted by former U.S. president Gerald Ford.
 After seven years of dwindling business, Beneficial converted the development into office space, and renamed it Knights Point in 1995.

 Caspersen ran Beneficial for 22 years before its 1998 acquisition by Household International for $8.6 billion.
 At the time of the acquisition, Beneficial had 25,000 employees and operated 1,650 branch offices throughout the United States.
 Caspersen was paid $24 million in severance and other payments.
 His next business endeavor was Knickerbocker Management, which he founded in 1998 with a few partners.
 Knickerbocker, a private investment firm that oversaw approximately $1 billion in assets of trusts and foundations, had offices in Gladstone, New Jersey and Hobe Sound, Florida.